uhh very cool game for cdww

 resizeCanvas(windowWidth, windowHeight);

-Updates the canvas size to match the new window dimensions, ensuring the shader fills the entire screen
+Resizes the canvas to match the new window dimensions, ensuring the shader always fills the entire screen

 vertShader string